areebsddq/Lyrics-Embedder/README.md

 # Why make this?
 WHY?

-I made this project mostly for person use, but also to learn about:
+I made this project mostly for personal use, but also to learn about:
 * MP3 manipulation
 * Web scraping
 * Trying out multi-threading as opposed to multi-processing